-If you are not getting enough fiber in your diet, you may want to boost your intake through supplements.
+If you are not getting enough in your diet, you may want to boost your intake through supplements.
 Here are a few things to consider:

 - Fiber powders provide more fiber per serving and match efficacious doses compared to capsules.
 They are also more cost effective

 - Look for a fiber that mixes well with water and preferably “invisibly” into many of your other favorite foods and beverages without others knowing it’s there.

 - Take fiber supplements with plenty of water.
 That helps improve tolerability and deliver the fiber to the colon, where it works best.